ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 1. Enter a commit message: *my first changes* and click on **Commit**.
 1. On the left in the Outgoing section click **Push**.
 1. Click on the arrow at the top to get back to the toolchain.
-1. Click on the **Delivery Pipeline** tile.
+1. Click on the **Delivery Pipeline** tile named **ci-pipeline**.
-1. Notice a new **BUILD** has started.
+1. Notice from the **Status** column that a new build has started, click on its name to view the details.
 1. Wait for the **DEPLOY** stage to complete.
-1. After the DEPLOY stage passes, click on **View logs and history** to see the logs and open the application.
+1. After the all the steps pass, as before click to expand the **deploy-to-kubernetes** step and click on **execute** to see its log.
+1. Scroll to the bottom of the log and visit the URL displayed to access the application (`http://worker-public-ip:portnumber/`).

-If you don't see your application updating, check the logs of the DEPLOY and BUILD stages of your pipeline.
+If you don't see your application updating, confirm all the steps passed and review their respective logs.

 **Note:** If you prefer to work locally for making and viewing updates to the application, you can  clone the repository to your own environment for editing and use `ibmcloud dev build` and `ibmcloud dev run` to view the changes locally before pushing them back to the repository.
 Once your changes are pushed to the repository they will also trigger a build in the **Delivery Pipeline**.